BY: Statistics Fundamentals Team

 What if my degrees of freedom are not in the F table?

 Round down to the next lower listed df value — this gives a slightly more conservative (higher) critical value, which controls Type I error.
 For df2 greater than 120, use the ∞ row.
 For exact values, use Excel's F.INV.RT(), R's qf(), or Python's scipy.stats.f.ppf().
+This page's calculator also handles any df combination.

 Is F = t² always true?